We wander for distraction, but we travel for fulfillment. ~ Hilaire Belloc

 Our Favorite Place for Nightlife and Entertainment?

 Pat - As far as Nightlife is concerned for 2008, we didn't experience too much of it, so I'll stick with my answer from 2007 - Either Memphis or Nashville.
 I love blues and country music, and these two cities are home to the birth of both.
 The Bayou of Louisiana is third when it comes to damn good music.
 Cindy and I both feel in love with the Cajun Music of this area and the funky little bars that host these local bands.

 Pat - I'm still going to go with a good fleece jacket.
-I've almost worn out my Patagonia fleece in one year with how much I wear it.
+You can ask Cindy to testify to this, but I practically live in my Fleece Jacket.
 The beauty of fleece is you can wear it almost year-round, and it keeps you comfortable.
 It's light weight, dries almost instantly and keeps you warm even if it's wet.
 I own too many and have trouble deciding which one I'm going to wear each day.

 Besides my camera it's the one piece of gear that I bring anywhere we go.